 The Group has not set up any defined benefit pension plan for employees.
 Its commitment is limited to the statutory retirement benefit plan for French employees, which is valued using the projected unit credit method.
 Under this method, each period of service results in an additional unit of benefit entitlement, and each of these units is valued separately to arrive at the final obligation.
 This obligation takes into account the provisions of the IFRIC on IAS 19 published in April 2021 relating to the allocation of rights to years of service.
 This obligation is then discounted to obtain the final obligation.
 These calculations incorporate financial and demographic assumptions presented in Note 7.11.2.
-Costs relating to services rendered by employees during the period, costs of past services, i.e. profits or losses relating to a contractual or regulatory amendment to the plan and/or the reduction of the plan (significant reduction in the number of employees covered by the plan), are presented in the income statement under the heading "Employee benefits".
-Actuarial gains or losses arising from changes in financial and demographic assumptions, and costs of past services in the event of a non-material reduction in the plan (i.e., the departure of employees representing less than 10% of the workforce covered by the plan) that are treated as actuarial gains or losses, are presented in the statement of other comprehensive income (OCI).
+Costs relating to services rendered by employees during the plan and/or the reduction of the plan (significant reduction in the number of employees covered by the plan), are presented in the income statement under the heading "Employee benefits".
+Actuarial gains or losses arising from changes in financial and demographic assumptions, and costs of past services in the event of a non-material reduction in the plan (i.e., the departure of employees representing less than 10% of the workforce covered by the plan) that are treated as actuarial gains or losses, are presented in the statement (OCI).

-5.3.3.16 Provisions for risks and charges
+4.3.3.3.16 Provisions for risks and charges